jsaintfleur/Tracking-NYC-Homelessness/README.md

    - Calculated statistical summaries, including averages, ranges, and peaks.
    - Identified the most and least populated days for shelters.

-### Room for Improvement

-This project sets the foundation for further improvements, including:
-- **Anomaly Detection**:
-  - Identify sudden surges or drops in shelter populations.
-- **Forecasting**:
-  - Use machine learning models (e.g., ARIMA, LSTM) to predict future trends.
-- **Demographic Analysis**:
-  - Incorporate additional demographic data to explore deeper insights.
-- **Policy Impact**:
-  - Assess the impact of specific policies or events on shelter populations.

 ## Visualizations